joalliswellchin/multi-victory-prayer-bot/README.md

 # How to contribute
--- this is still work in progress --
-You can raise an issue and a pull request (if you found a solution)
+If you have found an issue, you can raise an issue and a pull request (if you found a solution) Alternatively, check out the issues list and create a pull request

+# How else to support
+You can support me through donation on Ko-fi

 # APPENDIX
 ## Sample env file